rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## liveValidate

-By default, form data are only validated when the form is submitted or when a new `formData` prop is passed to the `Form` component.

-You can enable live form data validation by passing a `liveValidate` prop to the `Form` component, and set it to `true`.
-Then, everytime a value changes within the form data tree (eg. the user entering a character in a field), a validation operation is performed, and the validation results are reflected into the form state.

-Be warned that this is an expensive strategy, with possibly strong impact on performances.
+If set to true, the form will perform validation and show any validation errors whenever the form data is changed, rather than just on submit.

 ## method